LibreCAD/docs/ref/tools.rst

     "Trim",  |icon76| , "tm, trim", "
         | Cut the length of a line entity to an intersecting line entity."
     "Trim Two",  |icon77| , "t2, tm2", "
-        | Cut the lengthes of two intersecting lines to the point of intersection."
+        | Cut the lengths of two intersecting lines to the point of intersection."
     "Lengthen",  |icon78| , "le", "
         | Extend the length of a line entity to an intersecting line entity.
         |